 When I mention a language like French, German, or Japanese, you probably have certain perceptions of them.
 One might sound beautiful while another sounds angry or seems complicated to learn.
 You might have similar ideas about different accents or dialects in your own language.
 So, a standard British accent might sound different to you than an American Southern accent, but they are both English and can understand each other (usually).

-Any special words made for a new purpose, like a slang term used only in NYC, or “legalese”, are part of this category of linguistics.
+Any special words made for a new purpose, like a slang term used only in NYC, or a word only used in “legalese”, are part of this category of linguistics.
 These are usually a part of a dialect, like I mentioned above.
-Someone in England would call an elevator a lift, which Americans can understand, and vice versa.
-If I used linguistics terminology in this article it would be more difficult for people not involved in the field to understand.
+Someone in England would use the word lift, while Americans would say elevator, yet they can still understand each other.
+If I used linguistics terminology in this article it would be more difficult for people who don’t know those terms to understand what I’m saying.
+Dialects and specialized language are everywhere once you know how to look for them.

 Also, languages often borrow words from each other.
 It’s why we have words like rendezvous and denouement.
 They come from French, which had a significant influence on English about 1000 years ago.
 This happens all the time, sometimes intentionally, and other times not.
 It all depends on the social perceptions and interactions between one language and another.